 - Week 4: First Week at Camp TracyOn Sunday, I had a shift working at the Farmer’s Market.
 The Maine Lakes Resource Center hosts a farmer’s market every Sunday in the summer.
 All of the Colby interns take turns working inside the MLRC on Sundays to answer any questions people have as well as show visitors around our gallery and lab.
 I … Continue reading "Week 4: First Week at Camp Tracy"

-- Week 2: Getting Ready for Camp Tracy, Flying DronesIn order to get ready for the beginning of Camp Tracy, which starts in two weeks, I spent a lot of time in the office this week to work on lesson plans.
+- Week 2: Getting Ready for Camp Tracy, Flying DronesIn order to get ready for the beginning of Camp Tracy, which starts in two weeks, I spent a lot of time in the BRCA office this week to work on lesson plans.
 I developed a lesson plan that will allow students to use scientific equipment to test different water quality parameters.
-I am excited about … Continue reading "Week 2: Getting Ready for Camp Tracy, Flying Drones"
+I am excited … Continue reading "Week 2: Getting Ready for Camp Tracy, Flying Drones"

 - Week 1: Lesson Planning, Drones and Water SamplingThis was a great first week of work for me because I got to develop my lesson plans for Camp Tracy but also got to spend some time outside working on the Water Quality Initiative.
 In the beginning of the week, I made my first environmental education lesson plan.
 It is an activity and discussion based … Continue reading "Week 1: Lesson Planning, Drones and Water Sampling"

 Messalonskee High School’s Limnology Seminar